abelmartin/missile_commando/README.md

 missile_commando
 ================

-Missile Comando is a NYRRT project using Gamebox
+Missile Comando is a [NYCRR](http://www.meetup.com/nycruby/) project using Gamebox